 You'll find Ashcroft in Hady, a suburb of Chesterfield, Derbyshire.
 Here we provide for people requiring specialist dementia care, and for residents who are physically frail.

-Our team comprises experienced registered nurses and capable, people-centred care assistants.
+Our team comprises of experienced registered nurses and capable, people-centred care assistants.
 We're featured in a DVD examining best practice in care, and are rated as providing ‘Premium' care by our local authority.

 We're about 10 minutes from Chesterfield town centre, and easily reached by bus or car.
 The local hospital is also just a few minutes away.

 Ashcroft is well equipped and well maintained.
 Our garden area is continually being developed, and residents and their relatives are encouraged to play an active part.